SnowLaboratory/Laravel-Mirror/README.md

 <a name="introduction"></a>
 ## Introduction
-Laravel Mirror is a quick way to intelligently suggest content to your users.
-It's great for recommending blog posts, products, recipes, etc. to bring your web app to the next level!
-Start by registing a recommendation strategy and routinely update recommendations in a CRON job.
+Bring your user experience to the next level!
+Laravel Mirror lets you suggest content to your users intelligently.
+Recommend blog posts, products, recipes, books, etc. Start by registering a recommendation strategy and routinely updating recommendations in a CRON job.

 <a name="installation"></a>
 ## Installation